Jaenna10503/JustACart/README.md

 Option 2 will give the player access to the cart's cargo.
 The cargo remains accessible with any cart summoned by the mod.

-Option 3 wwill try to find a horse it can use within a certain distance, and transports the horse in front of the cart.
+Option 3 will try to find a horse it can use within a certain distance, and transports the horse in front of the cart.
 (This is basically the same as option 1, except it won't do any tethering/untethering.)

 Option 4 will simply close the menu without anything happening.